 Option 1: Confirmation (retention without technical change)

-Where it has been verified that a document is used, that it should continue to be made available, and that no technical changes are needed, a deliverable may be confirmed.
+Where it has been verified that a document is used, that it should continue to be made available, and that no technical changes are needed, a document may be confirmed.
 The criteria is as follows:

-— the standard has been adopted with or without change or is used in at least five countries (when this criteria is not met, the standard should be withdrawn); and
+— the document has been adopted with or without change or is used in at least five countries (when this criterion is not met, the document should be withdrawn); and

 — a simple majority of the P-members of the committee voting propose confirmation.